vesparny/angular-kickstart/README.md

 ### What and Why

 angular-kickstart is an opinionated kickstart for single page application development with AngularJS.
-It makes your development and testing easy, keeps the structure of the project consistent and allows you to create a fully optimized production release withe ease.
+It makes your development and testing easy, keeps the structure of the project consistent and allows you to create a fully optimized production release with ease.
 After having developed a lot of AngularJS projects I decided to collect here what I've learnt.

 ### Getting started